Tilt-driven antiferroelectricity in PbZrO$_3$

-{\em Rotopolar coupling.} There are other Lifshitz invariants that are allowed by symmetry in perovskites \cite{Eliseev13}: for example the ``rotopolar'' coupling \cite{Schiaffino17}, whereby gradients of the AFD tilt modes, rather than of the elastic strain, couple to the polarization.
+{\em Rotopolar coupling.} There are other Lifshitz-like invariants that are allowed by symmetry in perovskites \cite{Eliseev13}: for example the ``rotopolar'' coupling \cite{Schiaffino17}, whereby gradients of the AFD tilt modes, rather than of the elastic strain, couple to the polarization.
 In the context of the $Pbam$ phase of PZO, such coupling can be written as

 This means that, in presence of a uniform transverse tilt ($\phi_y$), the gradient of the transverse polarization ($P_y$) couples to the longitudinal tilt ($\phi_x$) and vice versa.
 This fits nicely with the physical picture that emerges from Fig.~\ref{Fig:AFE-Decompose}(b): both the observed 90$^\circ$ phase shift between the two modulated modes (a feature of an IC phase transition driven by \emph{gradient} couplings \cite{Pottker16}) and the Cartesian components of the distortions are consistent with Eq.~(\ref{rp_1d}).
 For a quantitative assessment, we extract the numerical value of $W$ from first principles by following the same procedure as in Ref.~\citenum{Schiaffino17}, i.e., by taking the long-wavelength limit of the third-order force constants within the cubic reference structure.
-As in the case of $G^*$, we analyze the anisotropy of the renormalized $W^*$ coefficient (the stationary condition on $\varepsilon_6=\partial u_y/\partial x$ leads to $W^*=W+fR/C$, where $R$ quantifies the rotostrictive coupling, $E_{\rm rs}=-R\phi_x\phi_y \varepsilon_6$ -- see Supplemental Material 4 \cite{SM} for details), and compare it to the literature values~\cite{Schiaffino17} on SrTiO$_3$.
-We find (Supplemental Material 5 \cite{SM}) that $W^*$ in PZO is about as large as in SrTiO$_3$, and has an absolute maximum along $\langle110\rangle$, consistent with the geometry of the AFE ground state.
+Similar to $G^*$, the stationary condition on $\varepsilon_6=\partial u_y/\partial x$ leads to the renormalization of the rotopolar coefficient, $W^*=W+fR/C$, where $R$ quantifies the rotostrictive coupling, $E_{\rm rs}=-R\phi_x\phi_y \varepsilon_6$ -- see Supplemental Material 4 \cite{SM} for details.
+We find that $W^*$ in PZO is about as large as in SrTiO$_3$, its anisotropy analysis gives the absolute maximum of $W^*(\hat{\bf q})$ along $\langle110\rangle$, 2.3 times stronger than $W^*(\langle100\rangle)$ \cite{SM}, consistent with the geometry of the AFE ground state.